vhartman/vhartman.github.io/_posts/2022-03-20-robo_stippling.md

 With this estimate, we could then use any of the algorithms that can be used for the general TSP problem.
 To get something up and running, I opted for a very greedy one: simply taking a starting point, and then always going to the next best pose.
 This is known to be _very_ suboptimal.
-We do however attempt some local improvements, namely randomly reversing parts of the best greedy tour, which seemingly improved the path that the robot took{% sidenote 'sn-id-whatever' 'I also briefly tried simulated annealing, but could not get a good solution.'%}.
+We do however attempt some local improvements, namely randomly reversing parts of the best greedy tour, which seemingly improved the path that the robot took{% include sidenote.html text='I also briefly tried simulated annealing, but could not get a good solution.'%}.

-Two examples for the orders we get there (from dark to red){% sidenote 'sn-id-whatever' 'These do not look very optimal, but keep in mind that (1) they are not optimized to be the optimal path in euclidean 2d-space, but in the configuration space of the robot and (2) they might simply not be optimal, since the ordering algorithm we use is not optimal _at all_.'%}:
+Two examples for the orders we get there (from dark to red){% include sidenote.html text='These do not look very optimal, but keep in mind that (1) they are not optimized to be the optimal path in euclidean 2d-space, but in the configuration space of the robot and (2) they might simply not be optimal, since the ordering algorithm we use is not optimal _at all_.'%}:

 <div style="width: 80%;margin:auto">
     <img src="{{ site.url }}/assets/stippling/grid.png" style="width:45%; padding: 10px">